golang/dep/.github/ISSUE_TEMPLATE.md

 Paste the output of the commands you ran in here, making sure to pass -v for maximum context.

-The output of `dep hash-inputs` may also be helpful to include.

 -->

 ### What did you expect to see?